-- 1. Any applicant who is under age 18 and has achieved the following test score: - (a.)
-SAT (Scholastic Aptitude Test) composite (verbal and math) score of 930; or - (b.)
+1. Any applicant who is under age 18 and has achieved the following test score:

+(a.)
+SAT (Scholastic Aptitude Test) composite (verbal and math) score of 930; or

+(b.)
 ACT (American College Test) composite score of 22; or (c.)
-Satisfactory college placement, per Placement Handbook guidelines; or - (d.) passing score on the relevant portions of the high school AZ Merit test. - 2.
-No student under age 18 with a satisfactory SAT or ACT score shall be denied admission because of age, lack of a high school diploma or high school certificate of equivalency, grade in school, lack of permission of school officials or lack of concurrent enrollment in a public or private school. - High school students who have not taken the ACT or SAT may enroll in NPC classes with the permission of college officials.
+Satisfactory college placement, per Placement Handbook guidelines.

+- 2. No student under age 18 with a satisfactory SAT or ACT score shall be denied admission because of age, lack of a high school diploma or high school certificate of equivalency, grade in school, lack of permission of school officials or lack of concurrent enrollment in a public or private school. - 3.
+High school students who have not taken the ACT or SAT may enroll in NPC classes with the permission of college officials.
 High school students are subject to the course entry requirements in the Northland Pioneer College Catalog.